vishwajeet-hogale/LearnSTL/readme.md

 23) FLatten Binary Tree to linked list
 24) Third Maximum number in an array
 25) Kth largest number in an array
+26) Find Duplicate Number (Only one number is repeated in the list/array)

 ## Answers File name according to numbers